Maiden & Princess

 Maiden & Princess is a 2019 picture book written in rhyming verse by Daniel Haack and Isabel Galupo and illustrated by Becca Human.
 The story, described in some press outlets as a lesbian fairy tale, concerns a maiden attending a ball centered on finding a wife for the prince; at the ball, the maiden instead falls in love with his sister, the princess.

-The book is a companion to and shares a fictional world with Haack's earlier work, Prince & Knight (2018); both books were the product of a partnership between Bonnier Publishing USA and LGBT media organization GLAAD.
+The book is a companion to and shares a fictional world with Haack's earlier work, Prince & Knight (2018); both books were the product of a partnership between Bonnier Publishing USA and LGBTQ media organization GLAAD.
 Galupo and Haack sought to write an uncomplicated queer romance for children using recognizable fairy tale tropes.
 The work was launched on Lesbian Visibility Day and received positive reviews for its subversion of common fairy tale story beats and Human's artwork.

 Plot

 A king and queen announce a royal ball to find a bride for their son, the prince.
 One maiden who knows the prince from battling alongside him is not excited to attend, but at the urging of her mother she goes nonetheless.
 Guests at the ball, including the king and queen, encourage the maiden to dance with the prince but she panics and steals away to a balcony to get some air.

 The prince's sister encounters the maiden on the balcony and the two sit together and speak.
 As they are talking, the maiden takes the princess's hand, realizing she has fallen for her instead of her brother.
 The king and queen find the pair on the balcony and remark that they are well-suited for each other.
 After the maiden asks the princess to dance, they kiss.
 Later, the couple spends a great deal of time together and eventually get married and live happily ever after.